Limit shapes for the asymmetric five vertex model: Maximal eigenvalue: the case

 \subsection{Relating $y$ to $Y$, one component case}

-Equation \eqref{eq:rfromw} relates $Y$ to a certain function of $w_0$, which is defined from $n,N$ and $y$.
-We show in this section that, conversely, $w_0$ (and hence $y$) can be determined from $Y$ and $s=n/N.$
+The point $w_0$ of the previous section plays an important role in the rest of the paper; it is a \emph{conformal coordinate} for the model.
+Equation \eqref{eq:rfromw} relates $Y$ to a certain function of $w_0$, which itself is defined from $s=n/N$ and $y$.
+We show in this section that $w_0$ (and hence $y$) can be determined from $Y$ and $s=n/N,$ and conversely, $w_0$ determines $Y$ and $s=n/N$.
+Moreover $y$ and $Y$ are monotonically related.

-Consider, for a given ratio $b/a$, the triangles with vertices $0,1,w$ with $w$ in the upper half plane, which have angles at $0$ and $1$ with ratio $b/a$.
+Consider, for given $n,N$, the triangles with vertices $0,1,w$ with $w$ in the upper half plane, which have angles at $0$ and $1$ with ratio $\frac{n}{N-n} = \frac{s}{1-s}$.
 These points $w$ form a curve in $\H$.
-As $b/a$ varies in $(0,\infty)$ these curves foliate the upper half plane, see Figure \ref{twoanglefoliation}.
+As $0<s<1$ varies these curves foliate the upper half plane, see Figure \ref{twoanglefoliation}.

-Such a point $w$ is the point on the Cassini oval $|w|^a|1-w|^b=y$ through $w$ with the property that the proportion of roots of $w^a(1-w)^b=y$ on the right side of the curve is $n:N$ (see Lemma \ref{Cassiniprops}(ii)).
+Given a point $w$ on this curve, $w$ lies on a unique Cassini oval $\{w~:~|w|^{N-n}|1-w|^n=y\}$ with the property that the number of roots of $w^{N-n}(1-w)^n=y$ on the right side of the curve is $n$ (see Lemma \ref{Cassiniprops}(ii)).

 Thus for any $w_0$ in the upper half plane there is a corresponding choice of $n/N$: we have